 Do not allow your children to hang out with gang members or to attend parties where gang members might be present.
 Do not allow your child to write or practice writing gang names, symbols, or any other gang signs.

 Do not buy or allow your children to dress in gang-style clothing.
 Young people like to express themselves through the clothes they wear.
 However, there is often a fine line between “normal” teen clothing and gang-style dress.
 You should become an expert on what gangs in your community wear and how they behave.
 This knowledge will help you set appropriate limits on what your children can wear.

-If you are concerned that your child might be involved in a gang, you should first talk about the situation with a school counselor, law enforcement officer, or gang expert.
-To locate an expert, try calling United Way’s information line, 2-1-1, and ask for an expert on gang prevention in your community.
+If you are concerned that your child might be involved in a gang, you can talk about the situation with a school counselor or gang expert.
+To locate an expert, try calling the United Way of North Carolina information line, 2-1-1, and ask for an expert on gang prevention in your community.